shafeeshafee/blue-sun-financial/README.md

 ### Benefits at a high level:

-- **Simplified Management:** Since Elastic beanstalk is a managed service, it can handle a lot of operational tasks, reducing the workload on the dev teams.
+- **Simplified Management:** Since Elastic Beanstalk is a managed service, it can handle a lot of operational tasks, reducing the workload on the dev teams.
 - **Scalability:** It's easy to scale applications up or down based on demand.
 - **Cost-Effective:** The infrastructure is abstracted, so there isn't a need to manage your infrastructure, developer teams can instead focus on pushing out code.
 This is useful especially for smaller teams and projects.
 - **Automation:** The service provider handles system wide updates and security patches.